act-framework/act/docs/for-react-developers.md

       const checkboxNode = ReactDOM.findDOMNode(checkbox)

-      // Verify that it's Off by default expect(checkboxNode.textContent).toEqual('Off')
+      // Verify that it is Off by default expect(checkboxNode.textContent).toEqual('Off')

       // Simulate a click and verify that it is now On